Ejant/alpine-postfix/README.md

 # alpine-postfix

-Postfix docker container based on Alpine Linux (from Mailu/postfix)
+Postfix docker container based on Alpine Linux (from Mailu/postfix).

 # Customized for using as relay with smtp.com email service

-The docker-compose.yaml file uses environment variables, so it's up to you to export them via external .env file or something else.
+The **docker-compose.yaml** file uses environment variables, so it's up to you to export them via external .env file or something else.
 If you like to put your environment vars in your compose file you are free to do that but I do not recommend this, you don't want to expose sensitive data in your repo.

 # Postfix configuration files

-Located in conf directory, there is a main.cf custom file with the following settings:
+Located in **conf** directory, there is a main.cf custom file with the following settings:

 * DOMAIN: for setting up mydomain value
 * HOSTNAME: for setting up hostname value